- Indiana University, Bachelor of Arts

 - Georgetown University McDonough School of Business, Certificate, Global and Social Enterprise Initiative

-Amanda Kamman is a Vice President of Development at Project Lead The Way (PLTW), a national nonprofit organization that provides transformative learning experiences for K-12 students and teachers across the U.S. As a Vice President of Development since 2013, Amanda oversees procurement of funding from corporations and foundations, as well as other new partnership opportunities, all which help expand access to PLTW programs, create real-world learning opportunities for students, and provide teacher professional development opportunities.
+Amanda Kamman is a Vice President of Partnerships at Project Lead The Way (PLTW), a national nonprofit organization that provides transformative learning experiences for K-12 students and teachers across the U.S. As a Vice President of Partnerships since 2013, Amanda oversees procurement of funding from corporations and foundations, as well as other new partnership opportunities, all which help expand access to PLTW programs, create real-world learning opportunities for students, and provide teacher professional development opportunities.

 Amanda began her career in philanthropy as a student at Indiana University where she served on the Indiana University Student Foundation Steering Committee.
 In the 20 years since, Amanda has held development positions with Indiana University, Riley Children’s Foundation, the Alpha Chi Omega Foundation, and the American Diabetes Association where she was responsible for initiating and cultivating relationships with new and existing partners, developing new giving programs, coordinating marketing efforts and events, overseeing volunteer programs, leading development teams, and managing development operations.